Blog-Reference and Blog-Reference and Blog-Reference and Blog-Reference on Jan 17 adapted to context

 I have proven nothing of the sort but I have indeed proven that macro is dead since Keynes and that you have not realized it until this very day.#1

-#1 Note that nominal magnitudes Yw, C, Qm, Sm are normally NOT identical with cash payments.
+#1 Note that nominal magnitudes Yw, C, Qm, and Sm are normally NOT identical with cash payments.
 For the relationship between the nominal flow magnitudes and the stock of cash see The creation and value of money and near-monies.

 COMMENT on Brian Romanchuk on Jan 15

 Your discussion of macroeconomics is the usual echo chamber economics.
 You do not ask what the correct approach is but are content with stating that the current macro is crap and watching what your clueless peers are doing and opportunistically waiting for who fetches the most likes on Twitter or Facebook.
 You argue:

 • “I had contact with hundreds of economists over the course of my career.”
 There is no use in talking with people who have not even realized that supply-demand-equilibrium is proto-scientific rubbish.

 • “One of the requirements of being minimally competent was being able to read another researcher’s paper, and compare what they demonstrated within the body of the paper versus what the abstract says the paper accomplished.”
 This does not even prove minimal competency but only how low the scientific standards in economics are.